Ransomware Attacks: How Prepared Are businessess?

 However, “when attempting to put them in the tape reader, they didn’t fit, because the drive across campus in a hot box warped the tapes.
 So, even though the data was probably on the tape, the tape couldn’t physically be inserted,” Doten says.

-While most SMBs are probably not using tape for their backups, no business should assume it is exempt from Murphy’s law: “Anything that can go wrong, will go wrong.”
+While most businessess are probably not using tape for their backups, no business should assume it is exempt from Murphy’s law: “Anything that can go wrong, will go wrong.”

-Almost One-Quarter of SMBs Do Not Have a File-Recovery Plan
+Almost One-Quarter of businessess Do Not Have a File-Recovery Plan

 Prevalence of File-Recovery Plans